Read the 2023 ACGME Annual Educational Conference Abstracts .

-Each year the ACGME solicits abstract proposals to be shared as posters at the Annual Educational Conference.
+Each year the ACGME solicits abstract proposals to be shared as posters at its Annual Educational Conference.
 Below is key information for those considering submitting an abstract proposal.

 When does the Call for Abstracts open?

-The Call for Abstracts opens in late August and closes early October each year.
-Dates will be announced in the ACGME’s weekly e-Communication and on www.acgme.org, as well as on the ACGME’s Twitter and LinkedIn accounts.
+The Call for Abstracts opens in late August and closes in early October each year.
+Specific dates will be announced in the ACGME’s weekly e-Communication and on the ACGME website, as well as on the ACGME’s Twitter and LinkedIn accounts.

 Who should submit an abstract?

 What topics is the ACGME looking for?

-Abstracts should focus on research or innovations in the areas of: accreditation; assessment; well-being; diversity, equity, and inclusion; teaching methodologies; resident/fellow training and development; crisis management; current issues in medicine and medical education; and other GME-related research and innovations in the clinical learning environment.
-We particularly encourage outcomes-based research and evaluation.
+Abstracts should focus on research or innovations in the areas of: accreditation; assessment; well-being; diversity, equity, and inclusion; teaching methodologies; resident/fellow education and development; crisis management; current issues in medicine and medical education; and other GME-related research and innovations in the clinical learning environment.
+Outcomes-based research and evaluation are particularly encouraged.